Dnapert/cccYoloTraining/README.md

 - Add your annotations to the annotations directory.
 If the `experiments` directory doesn't exist, create it.

+# Order of operations
+The order of operations is important, and it's best to follow this order when creating a new dataset if not using the cli.
+- Create the images and annotations directories if they don't exist
+- Add your images to the images directory
+- Add your annotations to the annotations directory
+- Flatten the images directory if needed
+- Ensure all the images have the same extension [File extensions](#file-extensions)
+- Make sure the annoations are 0 indexed [Data Augmentation Scripts](#data-augmentation-scripts)
+- Resize the images if needed
+- Remove any classes if needed
+- Perform any augmentations
+- Convert to yolo format
+- Split the dataset into train, val, and test sets

+# Checklist
+This is a checklist of things to do when creating a new dataset.
+If you're using the cli, you can skip most of these steps, but it's good to know what's going on under the hood.
+- [ ] Are ALL the images in the `images` directory?
+- [ ] Are the annotations in the `annotations` directory?
+- [ ] Are the annotations 0 indexed?
+- [ ] Are the file paths in the annotations flattened?
+- [ ] Is the image directory flattened?
+- [ ] Do all the images have the same extension?
+- [ ] Did you resize the images?
+- [ ] Did you remove any classes?
+- [ ] Did you perform any augmentations?
+- [ ] Did you convert to yolo format?
+- [ ] Is there a data.yaml file in the data directory with the correct number of classes and the class names list?
+- [ ] Did you split the dataset into train, val, and test sets?

 The [main.py](#what-the-cli-does) cli works as an interface for the dataset_builder class.Once you have your images and annotations in the correct directories, you can use the cli to create a new project, or add to an existing project.
 The simplest thing to do, is run ```python main.py``` in the terminal.
 You will be guided through generating your dataset.